PilzDE/psen_scan/test/acceptance_tests/acceptancetest_high_cpu.md

 along with this program.
 If not, see <https://www.gnu.org/licenses/>.
 -->

-# Acceptance Test PSENscan using Rviz
+# Acceptance Test High CPU usage

 ## Prerequisites
   - Properly configure the PSENscan safety laser scanner.